Bilateral Relations

 • Chair of India-Estonia Parliamentary Group, Mr. Sven Sester and three other MPs visited India in Jan-Feb 2020.

-• An 11-member delegation led by Mr. Marko Mihkelson, Chairman of External Affairs Committee of Estonian Parliament visited India in March 2012.
+• An 11-member delegation led by Mr. Marko Mihkelson, Chairman of Foreign Affairs Committee of the Estonian Parliament visited India in March 2012.

 • Minister of Parliamentary Affairs, Shri P.K.Bansal and MPs visited Estonia in June 2011.

-• Speaker of Lok Sabha, Shri Somnath Chatterjee met President (Speaker) of Estonian Parliament (Riigikogu), Mr. Toomas Varek in June 2006.
+• Speaker of Lok Sabha, Shri Somnath Chatterjee met President (Speaker) of Riigikogu (Estonian Parliament), Mr. Toomas Varek in June 2006.

 Parliamentary Friendship Group